 A couple of the many projects and groups that I’ve been a part of over the years includes a hilariously wig ridden Queen tribute band called Her Majesty, and a project named Operation ID, which The Stranger called “one of Seattle’s most interesting prog groups . . . in which virtuosity serves a greater purpose than showing off one’s academic training.”
 I’ve also performed numerous times with the Seattle Rock Orchestra, playing alongside inspiring artists such as Stewart Copeland and Allen Stone.

 I also run a side business composing and producing custom music for media content and TV, as well as mix engineering and producing for other artists.
 Composing and recording original material has always been one of my greatest passions.
 You can hear samples of my composing work here (featuring a lot of guitar playing!).

 Some of the work that I'm proud of includes writing and recording guitar parts for Macklemore (on this song), working with Ben smith (of the band Heart) composing music for television sound tracks, and getting my music placed on the ridiculous (but somehow very popular) reality show Here Comes Honey Boo Boo.

-Currently I'm focused on taking the guitar material that I've been teaching for years and compiling it into a series of lesson articles and online instructional video courses.
-You can get the free lesson articles by signing up for my mailing list, and you can learn more about the video lessons on my courses page.
+Currently I'm focused on taking the guitar material that I've been teaching for years and compiling it into a series of free lesson videos and online courses.
+You can get the free video lessons by signing up for my mailing list, and you can learn more about the courses on my courses page.